ravendb/bootcamp/src/unit3/lesson2/README.md

 class Product { }
 ````

 What are we doing here?
 First we are asking for an instance of the document.
-Then, using this instance
+Then, using this instance,
 we get the metadata.

 This is the output on my machine: